Skip to main content

 • Participate in direct delivery of physical therapy services in a variety of settings.

-• Take classes in the state-of-the-art School of Medicine and Health Sciences building, opened in 2016.
+• Take classes in the state-of-the-art School of Medicine & Health Sciences building.

 • Gain advanced knowledge and skills in the Sports Physical Therapy Residency program.